 Don’t rush the process

 Babies need time to adjust to new tastes and textures.
-It’s normal for them to reject a food several times before accepting it.
-Offer small amounts without pressure, and try again after a few days if they say “no” at first.
+It is normal for them to reject a food several times before accepting it.
+Offer small amounts without pressure, and try again after a few days if they turn away at first.

 When to consult a pediatrician

-Mild tummy upsets are common when babies start new foods and often settle on their own with simple changes.
-However, some symptoms need prompt medical advice to rule out allergies, infections, or other conditions.
+Mild tummy upsets are common when babies start new foods and often settle with simple changes.
+However, some symptoms need prompt medical advice to rule out allergy, infection, dehydration, reflux, constipation, or another condition.

 Unusual symptoms that persist

-Contact your pediatrician if vomiting, diarrhea, or obvious abdominal pain continues for more than a day, or if your baby seems increasingly uncomfortable with feeds.
-Persistent symptoms can signal more than simple food sensitivity.
+Contact your pediatrician if vomiting, diarrhea, constipation, or obvious abdominal pain continues, keeps returning, or seems to worsen with feeds.
+Persistent symptoms can signal more than a simple food adjustment.

 Severe allergic reactions

-Seek emergency help right away if your baby has facial swelling, trouble breathing, wheezing, widespread hives, or becomes very pale or floppy after eating.
-These can be signs of a serious allergic reaction and require urgent treatment.
+Seek emergency help right away if your baby has facial swelling, trouble breathing, wheezing, widespread hives, repeated vomiting with weakness, or becomes very pale, limp, or unusually sleepy after eating.
+HealthyChildren.org from the American Academy of Pediatrics describes anaphylaxis as a rapid, severe, life-threatening allergic reaction.

 Weight loss or poor weight gain

 Babies should steadily gain weight over time.
-If your baby is not gaining well, or you notice weight loss or reduced feeding, speak with your pediatrician.
-Ongoing feeding problems or untreated allergies can affect growth.
+If your baby is not gaining well, loses weight, feeds poorly, or refuses several feeds in a row, speak with your pediatrician.

 Blood in stool

 Blood in your baby’s stool is a red flag.
-It may indicate a food protein intolerance, infection, or another digestive issue that needs a professional assessment.
+It may indicate a food protein intolerance, infection, anal fissure, or another digestive issue that needs professional assessment.
 Contact your pediatrician promptly if you see red or black streaks in the diaper.

 Refusal to eat